 Kenny works in The Media School at Indiana University where he works with students developing cross-platform journalism skills as the adviser to IUSTV, and in a variety of other extracurricular roles, leading workshops, providing feedback and more.
-He has also taught sports media classes, lectured on audio production, photography and videography as well.
+He has also taught sports media classes, and has lectured on audio production and photography and videography as well.
 He produces and hosts the On Topic with IU podcast, which interviews scholars from around the Indiana University system on a wide variety of topics.
 He shares the research of Media School scholars on social media for the Institute for Communication Research.

 In his free time Kenny reads, takes photographs and builds things.
-He rides a bicycle (sometimes fast, usually slow), and has raced bikes in seven states and three countries.
-He’s a SCUBA diver, having been underwater in more than a half-dozen countries.
+He rides a bicycle (sometimes fast, usually slow), and has raced bikes in Ireland, Italy and France and a half-dozen states.
+He’s a SCUBA diver.
 He’s also run the world’s slowest marathon and a perfectly average 70.3 half Ironman.

 Kenny is married to Dr. Lauren Reichart Smith an associate professor of sports media at The Media School.

 - BS in agricultural journalism, Auburn University

 - MA in communication management, University of Alabama at Birmingham

 - PhD (ABD) in communication and information sciences, University of Alabama